somethingx1202/VADet/README.md

 ## VAD unsupervised training
 `cd VADMlmFineTuning`<br />
-VADtransformer is firstly trained unsupervised and saved to `../datasets/mlm-vad`.
+VADtransformer is firstly trained unsupervised.
+The model will be saved to `../datasets/mlm-vad`.

 To perform unsupervised training,